thin-edge/thin-edge.io/docs/src/operate/configuration/path-configuration.md

 ---
 title: Path Configuration
 tags: [Operate, Configuration, Unix]
-sidebar_position: 4
+description: Customize %%te%% file/folder paths
 ---

-# How to change default paths

 ## thin-edge.io directories

-The `tedge config set` command can be used to change various file system paths used by tedge components.
+The `tedge config set` command can be used to change various file system paths used by the %%te%% components.
-The following table captures the paths that can be changed, with their default locations.
+The following table captures the paths that can be changed along with their default locations.

 | Config Key | Description | Default Value |
 |------------|-------------|---------------|